lorenzo-rovigatti/comp_bio_notes/all_atom.md

 The extent of the fluctuations of the total energy, $\delta U$, for a Lennard-Jones system simulated at $k_B T / \epsilon = 1.5$ and $\rho \sigma^3 = 0.36$ as a function of the time step $\Delta t$.
 The line is a quadratic fit. **Nota Bene:** this scaling requires that truncation errors are small, which is why I had to use a rather large cut-off, $r_c = 3.5$.
 ```

-We know from statistical mechanics that, in the thermodynamic limit, all ensembles are equivalent.
-However, in simulations it can be convenient to use different ensembles, depending on the phenomena one wishes to study.
-I will now briefly present some methods that can be used to fix the temperature (rather than energy) and the pressure (rather than volume) in MD simulations.

-[^symplectic]: it is also time-invariant and conserves volumes in phase space.

 ## Some observables